MrGati/MountBoot/README.md

 - Add a pre-linked ISO library
 - Custom antiX ISO with MountBoot pre-installed and a friendlier interface

----

-## Future Project

-A related project is planned that removes the USB requirement entirely, letting you boot and install ISOs directly from your phone onto your PC.
+tly from your phone onto your PC.